Conformal gauge theory of vector-spinors and spin-3/2 particles: Introduction

 The action introduced in \cite{Rarita:1941mf} actually belongs to a one-parameter family of actions which are physically indistinguishable, and the parameter generates the so-called contact symmetry, see, e.g.,\ \cite{Pilling:2004cu}.
 In particular, the construction of \cite{Pilling:2004cu} shows that this theory can be derived by demanding that there are $8$ propagating degrees of freedom carried by a massive spin-$\tfrac{3}{2}$ particle.
 Notice that there is a singular value of this parameter in which the aforementioned analyses do not apply anymore.
 Furthermore, in a recent paper \cite{Valenzuela:2023aoa} the authors performed a Hamiltonian analysis of the constraints of the theory, showing that Dirac's conjecture \cite{Dirac:1950} that the secondary constraints ``generate" gauge transformations does not apply for the Rarita-Schwinger model, and also pointing out that there is a \emph{physical} spin-$\tfrac{1}{2}$ excitation.

 In this paper the field theory of vector-spinors is reconsidered starting from a different perspective.
 The inception is the following question: are there any consistent (i.e.,\ not accidental) gauge symmetries that can be imposed at the level of the kinetic Lagrangian?
-The answer is that there is a unique such symmetry, which can be also be imposed on the mass terms, thus yielding a gauge invariant massive theory.
-The action matches the singular value of the one-parameter family studied in \cite{Pilling:2004cu}, which is interpreted in a novel manner.
-By analyzing the conformal (Weyl) properties of vector-spinor theories it is noticed that the massless theory is not only conformal, by it is the \emph{only} theory belonging to the intersection of conformal actions and the aforementioned one-parameter family.
+The answer is that there is a unique such symmetry, which can also be imposed on the mass terms, thus yielding a gauge invariant massive theory.
+The action matches the singular value of the one-parameter family studied in \cite{Haberzettl:1998rw,Anselmi:1999bu,Anselmi:2020opi}, which is interpreted in a novel manner.
+By analyzing the conformal (Weyl) properties of vector-spinor theories it is noticed that the massless theory is not only conformal (like in the flat-space limit \cite{Anselmi:1999bu}), by it is the \emph{only} theory belonging to the intersection of conformal actions and the aforementioned one-parameter family.
 Velo and Zwanziger's computation \cite{Velo:1969bt} is carried over in this model too, yielding no superluminal propagation for any configuration of the external gauge potentials.

-By using spin-projectors one deduces that the gamma-trace vector-spinors belong to the kernel of the action functional and can be gauged away in a global fashion.
+By using spin projectors one deduces that the gamma-trace vector-spinors belong to the kernel of the action functional and can be gauged away in a global fashion.
 This is the reason why it was mistakenly stated that the Green's function does not exist in the ``singular" limit of the one-parameter family of operators.
 The resulting field equations are different from those encountered in the literature.
-Specifically, in a local patch and in absence of interactions the e.o.m.\ can be written as two Dirac equations for the transverse and longitudinal components of a gamma-traceless vector-spinor $\psi_\mu$.
+Specifically, in a local patch and in absence of interactions the equations of motion can be written as two Dirac equations for the transverse and longitudinal components of a gamma-traceless vector-spinor $\psi_\mu$.
 The physical prediction is that the spin-$\tfrac{1}{2}$ mode has twice the mass of the spin-$\tfrac{3}{2}$ particle.